danielevans254/xbrl-ai-agents/README.md

    - Incomplete extraction data causes mapping to throw errors without frontend notification
    - Check backend logs for timeout errors if mapping seems stuck

+5. **Data Format Mismatch Issues**
+   - Frontend components expect PascalCase (e.g., `CashAndBankBalances`)
+   - Django API endpoints expect snake_case (e.g., `cash_and_bank_balances`)
+   - This mismatch prevents proper frontend editing functionality
+   - For data updates, use Postman with snake_case field names
+   - The validation editing UI won't work properly due to case mismatch
+   - Use direct API calls to update data with the correct format

-5. **Tagging Failure Issues**
+6. **Tagging Failure Issues**
    - Tagging may exceed retry limits without proper error handling
    - When tagging errors exceed retries, a full application reload is required
    - There is no automatic recovery mechanism for failed tagging
    - If status is stuck in "tagging", try reloading the application

-6. **Validation and Editing Issues**
-   - Frontend components expect PascalCase (e.g., `CashAndBankBalances`)
-   - API endpoints expect snake_case (e.g., `cash_and_bank_balances`)
-   - This mismatch prevents proper frontend editing functionality
-   - For data updates, use Postman with snake_case field names
-   - The validation editing UI won't work properly due to case mismatch
-   - Use Postman with the correct field naming to update data directly

-7. **Framework Viewing Issues**
+7. **Multiple Server Issues**
-   - Different frameworks show the same data in different formats
-   - No changes to underlying data are made when switching frameworks
-   - Framework selection is for visualization only
-   - The system outputs JSON only, not actual XBRL XML
-   - XBRL XML format generation was deemed too technical for implementation
+   - Ensure all three servers (frontend, LangGraph backend, Django backend) are running
+   - If any communication errors occur, check that all server URLs are correctly configured
+   - The frontend expects the LangGraph backend at port 2024 and Django backend at port 8000

+8. **Django Migration Issues**
+   - If you encounter database errors in the Django backend, ensure migrations are applied
+   - Run `python manage.py migrate` in the django-backend/team_repo directory
+   - Check the Django logs for specific migration errors

 ### Database Maintenance